 Intersex babies in Kenya

 There was a time, probably not too long ago, when the duty of a Kenyan midwife was to kill an intersex baby right after birth.
 Then the midwife had to declare that the baby was stillborn.
 It is suspected that the practice is still there in remote villages of Kenya.
-In the remote places, many people still consider that an intersex baby is a curse.
+In the remote places, many people still consider that a baby who does not fall under a male or female trait is a curse.
 The baby also brings danger if kept alive.

 More than a third of the Kenyan population are born outside of a hospital.
-In many rural areas babies are delivered by midwives who have no knowledge of intersex.
+In many rural areas, midwives who have no knowledge of intersex deliver babies frequently.

 Zainab, the Midwife who Saved the Lives of Two Intersex Babies